sesh-kebab/eks-sso/docs/design/sso eks - design proposal.md

 **Potential Auth Flow for SSO integration**

-To enable SSO via an IdP, we could provide an authetnicating proxy that is a service we bootstrap at EKS cluster creation time.
+To enable SSO via an IdP, we could provide an authenticating proxy that is a service we bootstrap at EKS cluster creation time.
 The authenticating service's role is to:

 * Redirect user to IdP or authenticate user by sending LDAP credentials to IdP
 * Once a user is authenticated, present a token to the user and kubeconfig that they can use to configure their machine to connect to the cluster.